radian-software/messenger-mirror/README.md

-[Facebook for Developers](https://developers.facebook.com/), enabling the Messenger product, clicking through some privacy surveys, filling in terms of service URLs etc., creating a Facebook page through the developer interface, setting a public username so you can search for it later, attaching the page to the app, and generating a page token.
+[Facebook for Developers](https://developers.facebook.com/), enabling the Messenger product, clicking through some privacy surveys, filling in terms of service URLs etc., creating a Facebook page through the developer interface (pick a name you can search for later), attaching the page to the app, and generating a page token.

 That's the easy part.